What Makes a Great API Developer Portal

 Clear monetization models

 The developer portal is the perfect vehicle for exposing APIs to the world.
 And the opportunity to monetize them.
 What is essential here is to establish clear monetization models.
-We developed how to choose the best monetization model here and a guide to monetization here.
+We developed how to choose the best monetization model here.

 Many companies used to bundle APIs with other features, often in higher pricing plans.
 It is now common to have separate pricing for APIs or to include it in smaller pricing tiers, with rate limit policies.